Sex Offender Registration Removal

 In most cases, once you are remove the duty to register you can have your conviction vacated and sealed.
 For more information about juvenile sealing, please see our Sealing the Record of Conviction for Juvenile Offenders page of our website.How Can I Remove the Requirement That I Register as a Sex Offender?

-Once you have been in the community long enough without any new criminal offenses, our defense attorneys can file a petition in the superior court where you were convicted or for out-of-state convictions in the country where you reside to request that the judge remove this requirement.What Information Will the Court Consider in Deciding Whether to Remove the Requirement That I Register as a Sex Offender?
+Once you have been in the community long enough without any new criminal offenses, our defense attorney can file a petition in the superior court where you were convicted or for out-of-state convictions in the country where you reside to request that the judge remove this requirement.What Information Will the Court Consider in Deciding Whether to Remove the Requirement That I Register as a Sex Offender?

 You must convince the judge that you are rehabilitated to warrant removal from the central registry sex offenders.
 For adult convictions, you must prove this by “clear and convincing evidence” that further registration will not serve the purposes of the registration statute.
 For juvenile convictions or convictions that happened when you were under the age of 18 but you ended up being charged in adult court, you must prove that your rehabilitated by “the preponderance of the evidence”.